 Viet Nam is making headways in planning for the energy sector and is heading to reach net-zero emissions in 2050.
 Viet Nam Energy Outlook Report 2021 examined possible pathways for the development of the energy sector, and it featured a trajectory to reach this target for the first time.

 Energy Modelling Lab is developing the scenarios that will be used in a new energy-system model for the Energy Outlook Report 2023.
-The model makes it possible for decision makers and energy and power planners to identify the most cost-effective and feasible pathways to achieve a sustainable green transition.
+The model makes it possible for decision-makers and energy and power planners to identify the most cost-effective and feasible pathways to achieve a sustainable green transition.

-First step is to meet with our Vietnamese partners and agree on the questions to address, relevant analyses to undertake, and scenarios to design.
+The first step is to meet with our Vietnamese partners and agree on the questions to address, relevant analyses to undertake, and scenarios to design.

-The core scenarios focus on realization of the net-zero target.
+The core scenarios focus on the realization of the net-zero target.
 They allow for a comprehensive investigation of optimal solutions.
 The results are then reflected in recommendations for policymaking.

-The process fosters a wide consensus and understanding of Viet Nam’s energy challenges and opportunities in the mid- to long term.
+The process fosters a wide consensus and understanding of Viet Nam’s energy challenges and opportunities in the mid-to long term.

 The Viet Nam Energy Outlook Report 2023 identifies the cost-optimized solutions that support Viet Nam’s energy system to become sustainable.

-The Report allows for decision-makers to explore system-wide implications of fulfilling targets by 2050.
+The Report allows for decision-makers to explore the system-wide implications of fulfilling targets by 2050.
 It also shows how Viet Nam can contribute to fulfilling the Paris Agreement on climate change.

 Duration: March- December 2023